 “Well, thanks for letting me come out for a minute, anyway,” Timera said.
 “Turn around so I can get on!”

 Vance did as he was told and she carefully hopped onto his back, and he rose to his full height as he began to walk her back down the hillside.
 She started braiding a piece of his hair as they walked, focusing on taking even breaths and trying desperately not to cough.

 “We can go out for walks more often, if you want,” Vance suggested.
 “But let’s do it when it’s a bit warmer out, alright?
 That way it won’t hurt your lungs so much.”

 Timera smiled and tied off the braid gently.
 “Yes,” she said.
 “I would like that very much!
 The healer did say that going for walks would be healthy for me, you know.”

-As he walked out the door to head over to the work site, he saw his father wobbling towards the home.
+As he began to walk over the building site where the new storehouse would soon be standing, Vance saw his father wobbling towards their home.
 He had an empty bottle in his hand, so it seemed that he had found someone to take pity on him and offer him a drink, despite being penniless.
-Vance didn’t even like looking at his father, so he averted his gaze and began to walk straight past him.
+Vance was not in the mood for an altercation with his father, so he averted his gaze and quickened his steps to avoid him.

 His father let him go after a moment, then shook his head.
 “Show some respect, boy,” he managed to say between slurring words.
 “A son shows his father respect.”

-“Then maybe you should be a respectable person,” Vance scoffed before he finally got away from him and continued down the street.
-This was a daily occurrence, so he was used to such obnoxious confrontations, but it didn’t make it any easier to endure.
+“Then maybe you should be a respectable person,” Vance scoffed before he finally got away from him and continued down the dirt road.
+This was a daily occurence, so he was used to such obnoxious confrontations, but it didn’t make it any easier to endure.
 He was always humiliated because of his father, and he had to keep working hard to prove that he wasn’t anything like him.
 He was not his father’s son, he was his own person.

 He would prove it to everyone, but most importantly he would prove it to himself.